trevonbadloeKUS/metai/index.md

 ---
 ---

-# Welcome to Trevon's nanophotonics lab at Korea University - Sejong Campus
+# Welcome to Trevon's nanophotonics lab

-# Welcome to the Advanced Metamaterials and Nanophotonics Lab

 Welcome to the **Advanced Metamaterials and Nanophotonics Lab** at **Korea University's Sejong Campus**, nestled within the **Department of Electronics and Information Engineering**.
 Our lab is dedicated to pioneering research at the intersection of **metamaterials**, **nanophotonics**, and **nano-optics**, where the extraordinary potential of these fields is explored through innovative design and implementation strategies powered by **artificial intelligence**.